 In the example above, the top “word” has relatively equal volumes of space between the letters.

-When we’re writing letters as words, we make an effort to make the spaces between the letters as similar in volume as possible.
+When writing letters as words, make an effort to make the spaces between the letters as similar in volume as possible.
 This takes practicing writing lots of different words, studying your work, and trying again.

 One Step Further: Optical Space

-In her book, Foundations of Calligraphy, Sheila Waters includes almost a full chapter about spacing.
+In her book, Foundations of Calligraphy, Sheila Waters includes almost a full chapter about spacing!
 I highly recommend this book as a thorough start to calligraphy.
 I’ve referred back to it countless times.

 Different shapes require different spacing between them to comfort the eye.
 As a start, here are the basics that Waters shares: